KianFoh/Flask_API/README.txt

 password = 'Clarivate231'
 db_name = 'Clarivate Employee Privilege'

+* Step 2: install python & python dependency

+development python version: Python 3.12.2

+Recommend to setup virtualenv using: virtualenv==20.25.1

+Deploy for production using:

+# For Linux
+gunicorn==23.0.0

+# For Window
+waitress==3.0.0

+install all dependecy in requirement.txt pip install -r requirements.txt

-* Step 2: Setup Flask Migrate to update DB for changes in models.py
+* Step 3: Setup Flask Migrate to update DB for changes in models.py

 # Run this to Initial directory for storing migration files
 flask db init